katerina-stemberova/luxonis-assignment/README.md

 Database

 Using PostgreSQL without previous knowledge can be tricky.
 The easiest approach was found to be avoiding the local installation and running it directly in a docker container.
 The trickiest part is setting up the user, password, and authorization mode right.
 The only auth mode that seemed to work was "trust", i.e., setting `POSTGRES_HOST_AUTH_METHOD=trust` as an env variable when running the container.
 When "trust" is used, password becomes unnecessary, but `psycopg2` complains if it isn't provided.

+Containers

+When running scrapy in a container using a script, WORKDIR has to be set to the directory of the script, otherwise scrapy will just use default settings and not those from the project.

+Pyppeteer in the container was spitting out errors: "pyppeteer.errors.BrowserError: Browser closed unexpectedly".
+After consulting [SO](https://stackoverflow.com/questions/72006251/pyppeteer-and-docker-error-browser-closed-unexpectedly), the problem turned out to be missing Chromium requirements.
+When those were installed in the container, it started working.

+Postgres needs to have a static IP that will be known to scrapy in advance (at the time of docker build).
+Example of how to create it: https://stackoverflow.com/questions/27937185/assign-static-ip-to-docker-container

+^ containers need to be a part of the same network

+Flask

+The template file (html) needs to be stored in `templates` subfolder, otherwise Flask fails to find it.